cklenetsky/bgg_collection2html/README.md

 * How to run the program
 ```
-python generate_html.py --username USER
+python generate_html.py --username USER --token BGG_API_TOKEN
 ```
 Wait for the script to run.
-It will take a bit to download all of the information needed from BGG.
+It will take a bit to download all of the information needed from BGG, but will write the results to output.html.

-Open the output.html page that was generated in Firefox.
-Other browsers may not format the page correctly.
-Your mileage may vary.

-Print with no margins on US Letter paper.
-Make sure you enable "Print Backgrounds."

 ## Help